ioBroker/ioBroker.fullcalendar/README.md

 How to use:
 - Go to simulation tab
-- Create new simulation by clicking on the "+" button and select type of simulation: day or week
+- Create the new simulation by clicking on the "+" button and select type of simulation: day or week
-- Click record button and wait 24 hours or 7 days till simulation stops to record events
+- Click the record button and wait 24 hours or 7 days till simulation stops to record events
 - Now you can replay the simulation by clicking on the play button.
-Additionally, you can define to time when the simulation should be started.
+Additionally, you can define the time when the simulation should be started.

 ## Todo
 - Week and day must scroll to the current time